dgkf/testex/README.md

 By default, your tests will run when your run examples using `R CMD check`.
 However, `R CMD check` will stop on the first error and truncates error output, which can be inconvenient for debugging.
-If you'd prefer
+If you'd prefer not to run tests during checking, you can add the following line to your `DESCRIPTION`.

 ```
 Config/testex/options: list(check = FALSE)